To take advantage of the valuable time given by early warnings, hospitals must develop meticulous earthquake response protocols.

 How earthquake early warning works

 Earthquake early warning systems, such as ShakeAlert in the western U.S, detect ground motion and quickly alert nearby residents that shaking from a quake is on its way.
-The alerts, which are delivered via text, app, or public broadcast, can provide people with seconds or minutes of advance notice, enabling them to take action to protect themselves.
+The alerts, which are delivered via text, app, or public broadcast, can provide people with seconds advance notice, enabling them to take action to protect themselves.

 In 1991, Mexico became the first country in the world to adopt a public early warning system, the Sistema de Alerta Sísmica Mexicano (SASMEX).
 This system has successfully warned residents of imminent shaking in past earthquakes, including in Mexico City.